awsteiner/seminf/README.md

 # seminf

 Semi-infinite matter

-nr.cpp is for Non-relativistic Thomas-Fermi
+nr.cpp is for non-relativistic Thomas-Fermi

 This code requires O2scl, GSL, Boost, and HDF5.

 Not working yet.